Reply to comment

 -B command-line switch turns on use of open_buffer() API call used via mmap() of input file (Unix only).

 • dcraw_half Demonstrates the use of C API.
 The example emulates the behavior of dcraw -h (no other control parameters can be specified in this example).
-The result of its work must be binary identical to the results produced by dcraw -h.

 This sample supports additional command-line parameters absent in original dcraw: